vahedq/rumors/README.md

 ## Data
+You can find the dataset and its readme under `data/`.
 If you use the data, please cite the following paper:

 ```
 @InProceedings{qazvinian-EtAl:2011:EMNLP,